wildonion/hoopoe/README.md

 ### proper way to produce and consume data from RMQ broker

 > [!IMPORTANT]
-> start producing or consuming in the background by sending related message to their actors inside the `tokio::spawn()` scope.
+> start producing or consuming in the background by sending related message to their actors inside the `tokio::spawn()` scope, this way can be used to execute any async task or job gently in the background threads using tokio scheduler.

 #### to produce data in the background: